Mah Parwar Begum

-Mah Parwar Begum (died 13 December 1941) was the royal consort of Afghanistan.
+Mah Parwar Begum (12 June 1887 — 13 December 1941) was the royal consort of Afghanistan.
 She belonged to the Babakar Khel clan from the Ghilzai tribe and was the third daughter of Sardar Muhammad Asif Khan and of his second wife, Murwarid Begum.
 She was the only wife of Mohammed Nadir Shah and the mother of Mohammed Zahir Shah, both Kings of Afghanistan.
 Her daughter Zamina Begum was the 1st First Lady of Afghanistan, as the spouse of Mohammed Daoud Khan.